 As summer progresses, gardeners often find their compost bins emitting a strong ammonia smell, due to an excess of nitrogenous materials.
 When added to the compost bin, newspaper functions a carbon-rich ingredient that sweetens the pile when too many kitchen scraps and lawn clippings make it odoriferous.
 Run over sheets of newspaper with the lawnmower and bag the paper and grass clippings together to create the perfect mix of nitrogen and carbon for the compost bin.

 Lasagna gardening involves layering newspapers or cardboard, soil, and compost over a planting space to create a new garden bed.
-Newspapers make an excellent first layer in the lasagna garden bed, as they make an impenetrable mat that smothers weeds when soaked with water and placed several inches thick.
+Newspapers make an excellent first layer in the lasagna garden bed, as they make an impenetrable mat that smothers weeds when soaked with water and placed one or two inches thick.
+Too many layers of newspapers can slow down oxygen transfer in the soil, causing root rot and drainage problems, but shredding the newspapers keeps the layer light and fluffy, allowing you to... make a layer up to a foot thick.

 Gardeners in temperate climates can stretch the gardening season using cold frames, but sometimes these aren’t enough to protect even hardy annuals from freezing temperatures.
 Lining the cold frame with newspapers further insulates the structure, providing a few extra degrees of protection on frigid nights.